-Under present law, assets of a qualified plan that are in excess of those necessary to satisfy all plan liabilities may be returned to the employer at the time the plan terminates (sec.
+Under present law, excess assets may be returned to the employer at the time the plan terminates (sec.
 401(a)(2)).
-The employer who receives a reversion of such assets must include the reversion in its gross income.
-The reversion is also subject to a 15-percent excise tax (sec.
+The employer who receives a reversion of such assets must include the amount in its gross income.
+The amount is also subject to a 15-percent excise tax (sec.
 4980).

-Under present law, excess assets in a defined benefit plan may not be used on a tax-favored basis to fund a section 401(h) account or a VEBA.
+Under present law, excess assets in a defined benefit pension plan may not be used on a tax-favored basis to fund a section 401(h) account or a VEBA.